leighseverson/purexposure/README.md

 #> #   record_id <chr>
 ```

-Raw data pulled using `pull_raw_pur` may differ from data sets downloaded manually from CDPR's FTP server in a few ways:
+Raw data pulled using `pull_raw_pur` may differ from data sets
+downloaded manually from CDPR’s FTP server in a few ways:

-1. Number of columns: The data pulled using `pull_raw_pur` always has 33 columns.
-The data sets for some years and counties included columns called `error_flag` and `comtrs`.
-Since these variables are inconsistently present and are not documented in the User Guide & Documentation manual, they were removed.
+1. Number of columns: The data pulled using `pull_raw_pur` always has
+    33 columns.
+The data sets for some years and counties included
+    columns called `error_flag` and `comtrs`.
+Since these variables are
+    inconsistently present and are not documented in the User Guide &
+    Documentation manual, they were removed.
-2. Order of rows: Data sets pulled using this package are arranged by `applic_dt` (application date) and `county_cd` (county code).
-This may not be the case for data sets downloaded manually.
+2. Order of rows: Data sets pulled using this package are arranged by
+    `applic_dt` (application date) and `county_cd` (county code).
+This
+    may not be the case for data sets downloaded manually.

-For documentation of raw PUR data, you can reference the Pesticide Use Report Data User Guide & Documentation document published by the CA Department of Pesticide Regulation.
-The file is saved as "cd\_doc.pdf in any "pur\[year\].zip" file between 1990 and 2015 found here: <ftp://transfer.cdpr.ca.gov/pub/outgoing/pur_archives/>.
+For documentation of raw PUR data, you can reference the Pesticide Use
+Report Data User Guide & Documentation document published by the CA
+Department of Pesticide Regulation.
+The file is saved as “cd\_doc.pdf in
+any”pur\[year\].zip" file between 1990 and 2015 found here:
+<ftp://transfer.cdpr.ca.gov/pub/outgoing/pur_archives/>.

 #### Cleaned data

 The `pull_clean_pur` function pulls and cleans PUR data.
+You can
-You can similarly pull data by years and by counties, with additional arguments to specify the format and contents of your cleaned data set.
-Here's what a cleaned data set for Fresno county looks like for 2004:
+similarly pull data by years and by counties, with additional arguments
+to specify the format and contents of your cleaned data set.
+Here’s what
+a cleaned data set for Fresno county looks like for 2004:

 ``` r
 fresno_clean <- pull_clean_pur(2004, "fresno")